restview

 screenshot of restview

 Pass the name of a ReStructuredText document to restview, and it will launch a web server on localhost:random-port and open a web browser.
-Every time you reload the page, restview will reload the document from disk and render it.
+It will also watch for changes in that file and automatically reload and rerender it.
 This is very convenient for previewing a document while you're editing it.

 You can also pass the name of a directory, and restview will recursively look for files that end in .txt or .rst and present you with a list.